edh1912/Airbnb_Seattle/README.md

 ## Acknowledgements
 ---
 Source of datasets is Inside Airbnb which can be found [here](http://insideairbnb.com/get-the-data.html).
 A portion of codes were borrowed from chapter 2 of Hands-On Machine Learning with Scikit-Learn and TensorFlow by Aurélien Géron.
+This is also my first project done with Udacity Data Scientist nanodegree.